 After the design approach, the expert engineers from Dawang Casting focus on the CAD model of the part.
 Later after the manufacturing process, the CAD model turns into casting patterns.
 Casting patterns are also known as master models.
 Finally, these patterns help in making respective foundry tooling.

 CAD Model --> Casting Patterns--> Casting Tooling

-Benefits of Casting Patterns in Tooling
+Benefits of Foundry Patterns in Tooling

 Casting patterns are the replica of the final castings.
 Casting tooling requires casting patterns to make the mold for respective metal casting processes.
 In this case, perfect casting tooling comes from casting patterns with precise dimensions.
-“10 Different types of Patterns in casting” describes the fundamentals of casting patterns and their types.
+“10 Different Types of Patterns in Casting” describes the fundamentals of casting patterns and their types.

-foundry tooling cost mostly depends on the customers’ specification requirements.
+Foundry tooling cost mostly depends on the customers’ specification requirements.
 In detail, foundry tooling also depends on the following factors.
 The simpler the design is, the cheaper the cost will be.

 - Part geometry: Part geometry highly influences the complexity of the design.
 Simplified casting with no internal shape will cost lower.
 Detailed geometry with multiple inner shapes will cost relatively higher.

 - Material Type: Low-density board or wood is the choice in the DIY casting method.
 But large production in the foundry where the primary material is steel or cast iron requires the most expensive options.